 If you have received a postcard from us, and experience new interference to your Freeview service, you should contact us either by phone, email, via our website or by letter.
-We will assess whether the disruption might be due to 4G at 800 MHz; for example, we will check whether a new mobile phone mast has recently been activated in your area.
-If we believe the disruption might be due to 4G at 800 MHz and you are responsible for your own aerial, we can arrange for an at800 engineer to visit your home, at our expense.
+We will assess whether the interference might be due to 4G at 800 MHz; for example, we will check whether a new mobile phone mast has recently been activated in your area.
+If we believe the interference might be due to 4G at 800 MHz; you are responsible for your own aerial; we have already sent you a filter to fit yourself which has not resolved the interference and, if you are eligible, we may arrange for an at800 engineer to visit your home, at no cost.
 Try our online diagnostic tool, which will help you work out whether 4G at 800 MHz might be the cause.

 How can we improve this post?

 - What is 4G?
 Why is it being introduced?

 - How will I know if my TV is affected?

 - I am missing some Freeview channels.
 Is this caused by 4G?

 - Will 4G affect TV received through satellite or cable?